tensorflow/tensorflow/tensorflow/lite/g3doc/guide/inference.md

 The interpreter uses a static graph ordering and a custom (less-dynamic) memory allocator to ensure minimal load, initialization, and execution latency.

-This page describes how to access to the TensorFlow Lite interpreter and perform an inference using C++, Java, and Python, plus links to other resources for each [supported platform](#supported-platforms).
+This page describes how to access the TensorFlow Lite interpreter and perform an inference using C++, Java, and Python, plus links to other resources for each [supported platform](#supported-platforms).